 A floating point number ranging from __FLOAT_MIN__ to __FLOAT_MAX__.

-A text.
+A text (a sequence of characters).
 LPC strings are mutable and have variable length.

 Symbols are identifier names.
 There are used for variable names